A new way to test the Cosmological Principle: measuring our peculiar velocity and the large scale anisotropy independently: Review of the number count dipole

 \subsection{Statistics}

 A measurement of the dipole in source number counts contains information about the sum of the three vectors in \eqref{eq:combined_dipole}.
-In the following we address the question what to expect for the amplitude and orientation of the combined dipole $\dipole^N$, given its three individual contributions $\dipole_{\rm kin}, \dipole_{\rm int}$ and $\dipole_{\rm SN}$ (in this section we drop the superscript $N$ for number count, so for example $\dipole=\dipole^N$).
-The results derived here hold exactly for the full sky, but also give a good intuition for partial sky coverages.
+In the following we address the question what to expect for the amplitude and orientation of the combined dipole $\dipole^N$, given its three individual contributions $\dipole_{\rm kin}, \dipole_{\rm int}$ and $\dipole_{\rm SN}$ (in this section we drop the superscript $N$ for number count, so for example $\dipole=\dipole^N$). \ch{ The results derived here hold exactly for the full sky.
+They are nevertheless useful for practical applications with partial sky coverages for two reasons.
+First, they let us understand the impact of a random dipole on the dipole we aim to measure, i.e., we understand the influence of shot noise and of the intrinsic anisotropy on the accuracy and precision with which we can measure the kinematic dipole.
+Secondly, the results obtained here are used later to extrapolate our simulation results (which are on the partial sky) to a larger number of sources.
+Doing so, we introduce one free parameter to account for the effects of the partial sky coverage.
+We will come back to this at the end of \secref{s:new_SN}. }

-Both the intrinsic as well as the shot noise dipole point in independent random directions, with their amplitudes determined by the respective dipole powers $C_1^\mathrm{int}$ and $C_1^\mathrm{SN}$.
-Since nonlinear clustering effects play a negligible role, the spherical harmonic coefficients with $l=1$ and hence the intrinsic dipole components are well described as Gaussian variables.
+Both the intrinsic as well as the shot noise dipole point in independent random directions, with their amplitudes determined by the respective dipole powers $C_1^\mathrm{int}$ and $C_1^\mathrm{SN}$. \ch{In a standard $\La$CDM cosmology with Gaussian initial conditions, nonlinear clustering plays a negligible role for the dipole.
+Therefore,} the spherical harmonic coefficients with $\ell=1$, and hence the intrinsic dipole components are well described as Gaussian variables.
 For a large number of sources, by the central limit theorem, the shot noise dipole can also be described as Gaussian.
-Therefore, each of the components of the two dipoles $\dipole_{\rm int}$ and $\dipole_{\rm SN}$, (given by $d^{x}_\mathrm{int/SN}, d^{y}_\mathrm{int/SN}$ and $d^{z}_\mathrm{int/SN}$) are independent Gaussian random variables with zero mean and standard deviation $\sigma_\mathrm{int/SN}$ defined as:
+Therefore, each of the components of the two dipoles $\dipole_{\rm int}$ and $\dipole_{\rm SN}$, (given by $d^{x}_\mathrm{int/SN}, d^{y}_\mathrm{int/SN}$ and $d^{z}_\mathrm{int/SN}$) are independent Gaussian random variables with zero mean and standard deviation $\sigma_\mathrm{int/SN}$ defined as

 such that